 On the Water in Floyd Float Trip — Sunday, 9:30 a.m.

 Experience all the outdoor fun FloydFest has to offer under one roof!
-For 2016, FloydFest again offers the Outdoor Experience Tent, a one-stop location where you can experience, demo, and purchase the highest-quality gear in the outdoor industry.
-Situated in a prime location on the Main Field, the Outdoor Experience Tent will offer quality information, interactive demos, and knowledgeable retailers who can help you find the perfect outdoor gear for your FloydFest adventures and beyond!
-Sign up for guided hikes, bike expeditions and other free adventures, get lucky with equipment giveaways, discounts and promos, and pick up pre-ordered gear!
+For 2016, FloydFest again offers the Back Country Ski and Sport Outdoor Experience Tent, a one-stop location where you can experience, demo, and purchase the highest-quality gear in the outdoor industry.
+Situated in a prime location on the Main Field, the Back Country Ski and Sport Outdoor Experience Tent will offer quality information, interactive demos, and knowledgeable retailers who can help you find the perfect outdoor gear for your FloydFest adventures and beyond!
+Sign up for guided hikes, bike expeditions and other free adventures, get lucky with equipment giveaways, discounts and promos!
 See you there!

 Outdoor Adventures Headquarters